Elastic modulus measurements of cooked Lutefisk: Results and discussion

 On the contrary, the type of the piece has a major influence on the fish elasticity: storage modulus of the small "tail" pieces is always smaller than the modulus of the large fillets.
 Most values are between 6000 Pa and 10000 Pa for the large samples, and between 2000 and 6000 Pa for the "tail" samples.

-Our results can be compared with measurement on non-cured cod muscle. \textit{Blikra et al.} \cite{2019_Blikra} measured the elastic modulus of cod samples during heating from 0 to 100$^o$C. The modulus of the raw cod was 22 000 Pa, this this several times larger than our measurements on raw \textit{Lutefisk}.
-This shows that the drying, water and lye treament of the \textit{Lutefisk} makes its softer than regular fish.
+Our results can be compared with measurement on non-cured cod muscle. \textit{Blikra et al.} \cite{2019_Blikra} measured the elastic modulus of cod samples during heating from 0 to 100$^o$C. The modulus of the raw cod was 22 000 Pa, this is several times larger than our measurements on raw \textit{Lutefisk}.
+This shows that the drying, water and lye treatment of the \textit{Lutefisk} makes its softer than regular fish.
 Besides, \textit{Blikra et al.} report first a small decrease of the storage modulus when the temperature rises to 40$^o$C, then an increase to 48 000 Pa at 80$^o$C. Such variations are not observable when cooking \textit{Lutefisk}.
+We believe that lye denatures the collagen or other proteins present in the fish muscle, i.e., their structured shape is broken.
+In order to fully characterise the chemical effect of the lye on the proteins, an additional chemical analysis would be needed, which is beyond the scope of this paper.